 The Department of Foreign Affairs and Trade was able to support the attendance of two Australian civil society representatives at the 38th Session of the United Nations Human Rights Council (HRC38) in Geneva, Switzerland (18 June-6 July 2018).
 While the Human Rights Council meets three times a year in Geneva, the June Session of the Council is focused on fostering gender equality, promoting women’s rights and protecting civil society participation.

-As part of my participation, I represented Beryl Women Inc.., Australia’s longest operating women’s refuge, and my civil society colleagues, and considered the human rights activities and mechanisms of States in relation to gender, women’s rights, sexual and reproductive rights and violence against all women and girls, and LGBTQI people.
+As part of my participation, I represented Beryl Women Inc., Australia’s longest operating women’s refuge, and my civil society colleagues, and considered the human rights activities and mechanisms of States in relation to gender, women’s rights, sexual and reproductive rights and violence against all women and girls, and LGBTQI people.
 It was an incredible opportunity and included working on the text of UN resolutions, attending negotiations, listening to discussions in Room XX, attending numerous diverse side events and meeting with leading practitioners in the field of gender equality and women’s rights, UN experts, diplomats and civil society.

 There were advances made with the passing of a number of UN Resolutions, including: